 4. My classmate Satya was of the opinion programming could not be taught, it is an inborn skill.
 Nobody bought his theory.
 I think he meant “logic” and not “programming”.
 Anyway, we still don’t buy his theory.

 5. My classmate Prasanna, a Mangalorean, was of very quiet type.
-He did only one thing through out the course – C programming.
+He did only one thing throughout the course – C programming.
 No, none of us ever felt inferior.
-In one of the C language classes the teacher asked Prasanna “How far have you reached in C?” and he humbly replied “I am doing Advance C”.
-We were not very kind of him at the end of the class.
+In one of the C language classes the teacher asked Prasanna “How far have you reached in C?” and he humbly replied, “I am doing Advance C”.
+We were not very kind to him at the end of the class.

 6. We all were forced to attend a talk in the college.
 Very vague topic.
 Speaker was from one of the IITs.

 Two girls from my class (I distinctly remember the names) brought notepads, pens etc to take notes.
-Myself and Ravi just walked in empty handed (no guilt here people).
+I and Ravi just walked in empty handed (no guilt here people).

 That talk was a drag and a torturous sedative.
 There was no way for us to escape as our principal Prof. Dhananjaya was on the stage.

 Not a single poor soul understood a word of what the speaker was saying.
-The girls did not write a word in their notepad.
+The girls did not write a word on their notepad.
 Another person was so fast asleep that his notepad and pen fell down, for that noise many woke up.
-May be even the speaker woke up.
+Maybe even the speaker woke up.